- Latin America

 I found an apartment through personal connections.
 I am very lucky to have it.
 I live alone.

-Please explain the cultural aspects, public transportation, nightlife, social activities, food, expat community, dating scene, travel opportunities, etc. about your country:
+Please explain the cultural aspects, public transportation, nightlife, social activities, food, expat community, dating scene, travel opportunities, etc. about France:

 What are your monthly expenses?